fkenghagho/RobotVQA/README.md

 4. To read the content of that file in text form on the screen, use the function loadFile(...) within RobotVQA/tools/utils.py.

+# 20. References

+The pdf-version of the thesis can be found at [thesis.pdf](Literature/thesis.pdf)